Mid-Atlantic Symphony Orchestra: Performance venues

 The MSO's full season of performances includes five concerts that are given three times at different venues in the Atlantic coastal areas of Maryland's Easton, Ocean City and Ocean Pines; and of southern Delaware's Rehoboth Beach and Lewes.
 In addition to these five concerts are the Elizabeth Loker International Concerto Competition held in Easton and throughout the region, ensemble performances for brass, string, and woodwind quintets, as well as a woodwind & strings ensemble.

 Notable premiere

 The MSO presented the state premieres of Peter Boyer’s Rhapsody in Red, White & Blue for Maryland and Delaware audiences in May, 2024.
 The musical work was commissioned by and featured internationally acclaimed pianist Jeffrey Biegel.
 The work celebrates the 100th anniversary of George Gershwin’s Rhapsody in Blue and America's 250th anniversary.
 Boyer's work premieres in each of the 50 states through 2025.

 Community outreach

 The MSO engages students and young musicians in the world of classical music through its outreach programs.
+In addition to reaching students and young musicians, MSO delivers a course through the public library system that introduces adults to symphony orchestras.